 NAW: There are so many voices on women’s issues and sometimes it can be confusing to decide which one to follow.
 How can the women’s movement strengthen its voice in numbers with one clear goal where there is no right or wrong voice?

-Chimamanda Ngozi Adichie: I understand that.
-One thing that I would say is that maybe we shouldn’t expect [that]… We can’t all be one united voice and this is why I talk about thinking about feminism as ‘femini – ‘isms’.
+Chimamanda Ngozi Adichie: One thing that I would say is that maybe we shouldn’t expect [that]… We can’t all be one united voice and this is why I talk about thinking about feminism as ‘femini – ‘isms’.
 Which is to say that as long as we start off with that basic premise of full equality, people can have different opinions.
 Lately, I have been thinking about how Christianity works and is such a force on the continent of Africa.
 I actually believe that it’s possible to forge a feminist platform around Christianity.
 Now, I am not the person to have this conversation.
 It has to be someone who is very involved with Pentecostal Christianity.
 My point being people who are feminists and see religion as part of the problem, which I think is also true but I also think that within religion, we can in fact create a platform that is feminist.

-I have often said that I wish Africans would read the history of the Bible because you can use the Bible to justify anything.
+I have often said that I wish Africans would read the history of the Bible because they can use the Bible to justify anything.
 I mean let’s not even get started on the Old Testament.
 Let’s just look at the life of this man called Jesus Christ; if he lived today, we would say he is a crazy left-wing hippie.

 But Jesus Christ was a person of love, and he clearly believed that men and women were equally worthy.
 So if we can start from there, we don’t have to have one single voice.
 We just have to have the same basic premise.
 And that’s partly why I started the book by talking about the two feminists’ tools because people have different experiences and interpretations.
 In the end, as long as what we are talking about is not diminishing women.